sgichohi/PredText/README.md

 Accomplished:
    1. Cleaned up enron email directory and pushed some sample emails to repo.
    2. Computed the probabilities of some emails and got realistic results.
-   3. Google ngrams API
+   3. Issue: It may take a long time to get data from Google ngrams API due to its large size and that we only care about ngrams that appear in the Enron dataset.
+Solution: use BigQuery in order to make requests.
-   4.
+   4. Issue: Online text prediction---can we suggest words as the user is typing?
+Solution: sure.

 Miscellaneous